 Restaurant opening hours tend to be between noon to midnight; cafés are open from 9am to 10pm or later.

 Estonians are enthusiastic drinkers, with beer (õlu) being the most popular tipple.
-The principal local brands are Saku and A. Le Coq, both of which are lager-style brews, although both companies also produce stronger, dark beers – the most potent found on the islands (Saaremaa õlu is the best known).
+The principal local brands are Saku and A. Le Coq, both of which are lager-style brews, although both companies also produce stronger, dark beers.
+Some great local craft beers have emerged in the last few years – Lehe, Põhjala, Õllenaut and Pühaste are among the names to look out for.
 In bars a lot of people favour vodka (viin) with mixers while local alcoholic specialities include hõõgvein (mulled wine) and Vana Tallinn, a pungent dark liqueur which some suicidal souls mix with vodka.
 Pubs and bars – most of which imitate Irish or American models – are taking over, especially in Tallinn.
 If you’re not boozing, head for a kohvik (café); coffee (kohvi) is usually of the filter variety, and tea (teed) is served without milk (piima) or sugar (suhkur) – ask for both if necessary.
-Bars are usually open from noon until 2 or 4am on weekends.
+Bars are usually open from noon until 2 or 4am at weekends.

 Everything you need to know before you set off.

 Travel offers; book through Rough Guides

 Planning your trip to Estonia

 Everything you need to plan where to go and what to do.

 The 10 best summer festivals for escapism in 2017